 It is Gideon who broke the news on behalf of the family to Uhuru then on tour in America.

-However, Weekly Citizen has information that Uhuru had been briefed of Moi’s death through the intelligence service.
-Since Moi was admitted at the hospital, state security and intelligence took control of the wing he was admitted.
+However, NAIROBIminiBLOGGERS has information that Uhuru had been briefed of Moi’s death through the intelligence service.
+Since Moi was admitted to the hospital, state security and intelligence took control of the wing he was admitted.

 Fearing Gideon who had attended State House meeting and another at Office of the President upon Mzee’s demise, the six remaining family members held a meeting at Moi’s Kabarnet Garden residence in Kibera, Nairobi and picked Rongai MP Raymond Moi as their spokesman.